 - 1 tablespoon olive oil

-- In a large sauté pan, over high heat, add the olive oil and onions.
+In a large heavy bottomed skillet or braising pan, with a tight fitting lid, over high heat, add the olive oil and onions.
 Cook the onion until just tender.